translate/pootle/docs/features/captcha.rst

 Customization
 -------------

-To customize the captchas have a look at the template and the code using it:
+The captchas can be customized.
+Look at the captcha template and code:

-- *templates/captcha.html* and
+- *pootle/templates/captcha.html* and
 - *pootle/middleware/captcha.py*

+and make the changes you need.